Liqwid-Labs/plutus-extra/README.md

 A collection of Plutus-related helper libraries.
 Currently, we have:

+* `plutus-collection`, for collections-related functionality;
+* `plutus-context-builder`, which allows construction of `ScriptContext`s in a programmatic way;
+* `plutus-deriving`, allowing TH derivations of certain Plutus type classes;
 * `plutus-extra`, a collection of various extra bits;
+* `plutus-golden`, providing golden test support for various Plutus serialization type classes;
+* `plutus-laws`, containing property-based test helpers for various type class laws, both for Plutus and for some of our extensions;
 * `plutus-numeric`, a range of extensions to Plutus' numerical hierarchy;
-* `plutus-pretty`, a collection of helpers for pretty-printing Plutus types; and
+* `plutus-pretty`, a collection of helpers for pretty-printing Plutus types;
+* `plutus-size-check`, allowing for simple checks of on-chain size;
+* `quickcheck-plutus-instances`, providing a range of QuickCheck-related instances for Plutus types; and
 * `tasty-plutus`, a testing framework for Plutus scripts.

 See the relevant sub-directories for more specific information.